form3tech-oss/interview-accountapi/README.md

  - We should be able to run `docker-compose up` and see your tests run against the provided account API service

 ### Please don't
-- Use a code generator to write the client library
+- Use a code generator to write the client library (like Swagger)
 - Implement an authentication scheme

 ## How to submit your exercise